Loyalty business model: Data collection

 Typically, loyalty data is being collected by multi-item measurement scales administered in questionnaires by software providers such as Confirmit, Medallia, and Satmetrix.
 However, other approaches sometimes seem more viable if managers want to know the extent of loyalty for an entire data warehouse.
 This approach is described in Buckinx, Verstraeten & Van den Poel (2006).

 All historical trends for different segmentations and their standard of living may also be very helpful in developing customer retention strategy.
-Lifestyle is also a very powerful tool, can be used for better customer retention and to know his/her needs in better way.
+Lifestyle is also a tool, which can be used for customer retention and to identify needs.